XRAY (VLESS + REALITY + VISION)

 bash -c "$(curl -L https://github.com/XTLS/Xray-install/raw/main/install-release.sh)"

-You should to it for every new client, and update the server config with the new client entry (see example below).
+You should do it for every new client, and update the server config with the new client entry (see example below).

 {